 for the old

-for voice, bass flute, piano and electronics — ± 40'00" 2026
+for voice, bass flute, piano and electronics — ± 40'00" — 2026

 header photo: The Old, 2025 © Saâdane Afif, 2025 VG Bild-Kunst, Bonn.
 Courtesy of the artist & Mehdi Chouakri, Berlin.
 Photo: Jacopo La Forgia

-that one was a trip. shortly after moving to Berlin, i was invited to write a new work featuring the texts from Saâdane Afif's The Old, 2025. beyond treating those texts with care and ensuring their faithful transmission, i was fortunately given carte blanche in approaching the rest of the piece—from its instrumentation to its aesthetic direction and overall form.
+shortly after moving to Berlin, i was invited to write a new work featuring the texts from Saâdane Afif's The Old, 2025. beyond treating those texts with care and ensuring their faithful transmission, i was fortunately given carte blanche in approaching the rest of the piece—from its instrumentation to its aesthetic direction and overall form.

-for this reason, as well as its spectacular performance by Kristia Michael during Echonance Festival 2026, the piece draws inspiration from Three Voices (1982) by Morton Feldman. while acknowledging the fundamental differences between The New and Three Voices, I felt that Feldman’s piece shares a similar radical freshness and pristine, almost “anti-system” quality. composed around the same period as Koons’ work, Three Voices also possesses a comparable contemplation on presence/absence, decay and a sense of being “frozen in time,” especially as it requires two pre-recorded vocal parts. because these recordings were originally made by Joan La Barbara, her interpretation often feels inseparable from the work itself—preserved, as it were, in the recordings from 1982. these were qualities I wanted to explore in The Old, Live.
+the starting point for this piece lies in Saâdane's methodology: drawing on a pre-existing American work from the 1980s, whose pristine quality carries an "anti-consumerist" aura, while exploring how its material might travel through time beyond its original context of display. for this reason, and because of its striking performance by Kristia Michael at Echonance Festival 2026, the piece draws on Three Voices (1982) by Morton Feldman. while acknowledging the differences between The New and Three Voices, i sensed in Feldman's piece a similar radical freshness and pristine, almost "anti-system" quality. composed around the same period as Koons' work, Three Voices holds a comparable meditation on presence and absence, decay, and a sense of being frozen in time, not least because it requires two pre-recorded vocal parts. as these were originally recorded by Joan La Barbara, her interpretation feels inseparable from the work itself—preserved, in a sense, since 1982. these were qualities I wanted to explore in the old, live.

-as mentioned above, one important aspect of the commission was to preserve the lyrics surrounding The Old, which all had unique voicing, lengths, meters, poetic languages. i did cut a personal cut-off of those texts, keeping fragments that stayed with me after visiting Sadaâne's exhibition. i proceeded in a similar way and 'sampled' musical fragments or bars from Three Voices. together with Kristia and Rebecca, we worked through these fragments step by step, exploring how the impressions suggested by Feldman’s work might resonate with those I experienced while meandering through Saâdane’s exhibition. the aim was not to recreate either work, but to bring their materials into dialogue: the implied sound of the vacuum cleaner, the lingering presence of the labour associated with it, the coexistence of different temporalities, and the way individual voices gradually merge into a collective one.
+a key part of the commission was preserving the lyrics surrounding The Old, each with its own voicing, length, meter, and poetic language. i made a personal cut of these texts, and worked similarly with Three Voices, sampling musical fragments and bars from it. together with Kristia and Rebecca, we shaped these fragments step by step, letting the impressions of Feldman's work resonate with those I'd felt wandering through Saâdane's exhibition. the aim was these the materials of these two works into dialogue: the implied sound of a vacuum cleaner, the lingering trace of the labor behind it, the coexistence of different temporalities, and the way individual voices slowly merge into one.

 i'm thankful for Saâdane and Gabriele's trust, as much as Kristia and Bec's involvement in the creation of the piece.